chenxing-dev/blog/src/content/web/os-style-portfolio-vue3-gsap.md

 ### Window positioning and viewport safety

-When opening new windows, I wanted them to appear at random positions.
-However, random positions can spawn off-screen on small displays.
+When opening new windows, I wanted them at random positions, but small displays can cause windows to overflow off-screen.

 To address this, I calculated safe boundaries based on the window size and viewport dimensions:

 ```typescript
 const position = {